-Importing a CA Certificate for SSL Connections
+Importing a CA-Signed Certificate for LDAPS Connections

-To authenticate SSL connections using a CA certificate, import the certificate and instruct FME Flow to add it to the list of trusted certificates.
+To authenticate LDAP over SSL (LDAPS) connections using a CA-signed certificate, import the certificate and instruct FME Flow to add it to the list of trusted certificates.

-1. Make a backup of the current list of trusted Certificate Authorities:
+1. Make a backup of the cacerts file that contains the current list of trusted Certificate Authorities.
+This file is located in: